Azure/gitops-connector/README.md

 During the reconciliation process a GitOps operator notifies on every phase change and every health check the GitOps connector.
 This component serves as an adapter, it "knows" how to communicate to a Git repository and it updates the Git commit status so the synchronization progress is visible in the Manifests repository.
 When the reconciliation including health check has successfully finished or failed the connector notifies a CI/CD orchestrator, so the CD pipelines/workflows may perform corresponding actions such as testing, post-deployment activities and moving on to the next stage in the deployment chain.

-Refer to the following implementations to understand the role the GitOps Connector plays in varios GitOps flows:
+Refer to the following implementations to understand the role the GitOps Connector plays in various GitOps flows:

 - [GitOps with Azure DevOps and ArgoCD/Flux](https://github.com/kaizentm/cloud-native-ops/blob/master/docs/azdo-gitops.md)
 - [HLD based CI/CD Pipeline with GitOps connector](https://github.com/kaizentm/cloud-native-ops/blob/master/docs/cicd-hld-pipeline.md)